azwpayne/frida-forsaken/README.md

 # Frida-Forsaken

-> Frida Forsaken is a Frida agent written in TypeScript, designed to modularize commonly used functions in daily work
+> Frida-Forsaken is a Frida script collection written in TypeScript, designed to
+> modularize commonly used functions in daily work

 ## Usage